marcoverpas/Six_lectures_on_sfc_models/README.md

 ## Model_PC

-This is a model developed in chapter 4 of Godley and Lavoie, "[Monetary Economics.
+This is one of the simplest SFC models.
+It is developed in chapter 4 of Godley and Lavoie, "[Monetary Economics.
 An Integrated Approach to Credit, Money, Income, Production and Wealth](https://link.springer.com/book/10.1007/978-1-137-08599-3)".
 PC stands for portfolio choice, because households can hold their wealth in terms of cash and/or government bills.
 Key assumptions are as follows:

 - Closed economy